Pride 'n Purpose

 How do I get there?

 South Africa is served by direct flights from the UK and other major European hubs, with flight times to Johannesburg of between 10½ and 11½ hours depending on your point of origin.
 From the US there are direct flights from the East Coast, with flight times of roughly 18 hours.
-On arrival in Johannesburg, it’s approximately a 1 hour and 20 minute flight to our airstrip.
-You can also get to us from Kruger Mpumalanga International Airport (KMIA) which is only a 30 minute flight.
-Alternatively, a road transfer from KMIA takes approximately 2½ hours.
+Ulusaba is approximately a 1 hour and 20 minute flight from the international airport in Johannesburg (JNB) flying by twin-engine aircraft, or 30 minutes from Nelspruit (MQP) and 20 minutes from Skukuza (SZK), via a charter air hop, which are the best airports to use if travelling from other destinations within South Africa.
+We have our own private Ulusaba airstrip (ULX) and there are daily scheduled and charter flights available.
+Get a window seat - the view’s terrific!
+You can also come by road too from Nelspruit, which will take about 2 hours and 30 minutes.
+Try and arrive by 1pm - just in time for lunch!

 Do I need a visa?